2024-11-28

 Celnovte Biotech is a leading provider of innovative mIHC solutions, offering researchers cutting-edge tools to unlock the potential of multiplexing.
 Explore Celnovte’s Solution to discover how their advanced technologies can elevate your research.

 The journey to great IHC images begins with the careful preservation of the tissue sample.
-This is like laying the foundation for a building; a strong foundation is essential for a stable structure.
-Proper tissue preservation ensures that the cellular architecture and protein targets remain intact, preventing degradation and loss of signal.
+It’s similar to setting the groundwork for a construction project – having a solid base is crucial for a sturdy structure to be built upon correctly.
+Ensuring preservation of tissues is key, in maintaining the integrity of cellular structures and protein components intact to prevent any degradation or signal loss.
 Two common methods are used:

 Choosing the right preservation method depends on the specific research goals and the nature of the target proteins.